omkargusain1/gender-classification.../README.md

 Image Classification CNN – Training & Deployment

-This project implements a Convolutional Neural Network (CNN) using TensorFlow/Keras for binary image classification.
-The workflow includes:
+A complete end-to-end deep learning pipeline for binary image classification using TensorFlow/Keras, with an interactive Streamlit web application for real-time predictions.

+This project is designed to be easy to run, easy to understand, and easy to extend.

+🚀 Project Workflow

-Installing required dependencies
+Install required dependencies

-Training a CNN model (model.h5)
+Train a CNN model and generate model.h5

-Using the trained model in a Streamlit web application (app.py)
+Deploy the trained model using a Streamlit web app

-Project Structure
+📁 Project Structure
 project/
 │
-├── train_model.py        # Model training script
+├── train_model.py        # CNN training script
-├── app.py                # Streamlit application
+├── app.py                # Streamlit web application
-├── model.h5              # Saved trained model (generated after training)
+├── model.h5              # Trained model (generated after training)
-├── requirements.txt      # Required Python libraries
+├── requirements.txt      # Python dependencies
 │
 └── TaskA.image/
     ├── train/